-With an impressive load factor of 85% was our flight to Routes Europe in Hannover profitable for Flybe?
-Andy Myers looks into the revenue side of the equation to find out.
+With a 85% load factor was our flight to Routes Europe profitable for Flybe?
+Andy Myers looks at the revenue side of the equation to find out.

 Aviation Analytics’ Marc Watkins and Andy Myers have just returned from Routes Europe in Hannover.
 Our trip out involved a direct flight on a Flybe Q400 from Birmingham and we thought it would be fun to predict how profitable (or not) the Sunday night sector was for the LCC.